AliGhorashiCMT/Sparse-networks-for-topological-photonics/rectangular_lattices/README.md

 The formulas derived from the KANs (to predict the symmetry class of the lowest TM mode) may be found in seven `.pkl` files: `formula-class(class).pkl`, where `class` is a zero based index, ranging from $0$ to $7$.

   **Symbolic_Formulas.ipynb**: For convenience, this notebook loads the formulas corresponding to each category and displays them in latex.
 It also calculates the accuracy of the formulas after they've been rounded.
+If you would like to see the accuracy of the formulas on the entire dataset, please refer to the instructions in `./verify_accuracies/`